- Home

 College Credit

-All EMT classes are credit classes and students finish with six (6) credit hours.
+All EMT classes are credit classes and students can earn six (6) semester credit hours upon successful completion of the program.
 Credit hours can give graduates an advantage when searching for employment.

 Degree